 The Fly America Act requires all flights charged to federal awards be booked with U.S. flag air carriers, with certain exceptions (listed below).
 The requirement applies to all travelers, including a foreign visitor's flights when supported by federal funds.
-Specific guidelines and details are documented on the Airfare policy page.
+Specific guidelines and details are documented on the Airfare overview page.

 Below is a list of major U.S. flag air carriers and their International Air Transport Association (IATA) airline codes.
 This information may change frequently, so a best practice is for travelers to check the airline's website to confirm that the airline is incorporated in the U.S.